How To Rebrand Your Website From Portfolio To Business

 On my Corporate writing page I listed the exact services that I offer and underneath a display of logos of the businesses I've worked with.
 People are always drawn to colour and graphics so it's an easy way for readers to see some of the names and industries I've worked in.
 I also have my articles linked with dates in chronological order.

-My web design page has a similar layout with services and screen grabs of past client sites.
+My web design portfolio has a similar layout with services and screen grabs of past client sites.
 I also created visuals of my web packages so that potential clients can clearly see what I offer and what they can expect when working with me.

 I also updated my testimonials page to clearly show my past and current clients and their experiences working with me.
 Referrals are a big part of my work and I both appreciate and am proud of every client I've worked with.